|Oracle E-Business Suite Integrated SOA

 Oracle E-Business Suite Integrated SOA Gateway contains the following features:

-Support annotated custom integration interfaces from Oracle Integration Repository
+Support custom integration interfaces from Oracle Integration Repository

 Enforce function security and role-based access control security to allow only authorized users to execute administrative functions

 Provide centralized, user-friendly user interface for logging configuration

 Audit and monitor Oracle E-Business Suite service operations from native SOA Monitor